sheacon/used_car_pricing/README.md

 ## Scoping

-The primary goal is to build an accurate pricing model for used cars with publicly available information.
-Extensive work will be performed in feature engineering and model tuning.
+The primary goal is to build an accurate pricing model for used cars.
+Extensive work will be performed in high-quality data collection, feature engineering, and model tuning.

 Models:
 - Linear regression baseline
 - XGBoost
 - SAINT

+Data:
+- Used car listings scraped from public sites
+- True transactions prices collected from state DMV registrations

 Other research areas:
 - List prices vs sales prices (negotiation effectiveness)